Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Method

 \subsection{Vision-Language Model Agentic Pipeline}

-To further validate our findings, we introduce a novel agentic framework that, unlike prior solvers, relies solely on a VLM’s inherent reasoning ability without external toolchains or fine-tuned models as shown in \autoref{fig:agentic_pipeline}.

-The pipeline begins with a \textbf{Category Judger} that routes each puzzle to either a grid-based or a non-grid-based branch.
+Our agent begins with a \textbf{Category Judger} that routes each puzzle to either a grid-based or a non-grid-based branch.
 This classification is crucial because the two types of puzzles require fundamentally different reasoning strategies.
 And all the clickable CAPTCHA can be divided into these two categories.
-For grid-based puzzles (e.g., Google reCAPTCHA, GeeTest IconCrush), a dedicated \textbf{Mapping Tool}, implemented as a large language model guided by carefully designed prompts, converts the puzzle board into an $A \times A$ symbolic grid (e.g., $[a,a,a; b,b,c; c,b,b]$).
-This abstraction enables the \textbf{Reasoning Steps Generator} to conduct structured step-by-step inference over the grid, leading to accurate identification of the target cell(s).
+For grid-based puzzles (e.g., Google reCAPTCHA, GeeTest), a dedicated \textbf{Mapping Expert}, implemented as a large language model guided by carefully designed prompts, converts the puzzle board into an $A \times A$ symbolic grid (e.g., $[a,a,a; b,b,c; c,b,b]$).
+This abstraction enables the \textbf{Reasoning Steps Generator} to conduct structured step-by-step inference over the grid, leading to accurate identification of the target cell(s) and high-level planning.
 In contrast, non-grid-based puzzles (e.g., GeeTest Icon, VTT Space Reasoning) rely on spatial semantics rather than grid indexing, and therefore the \textbf{Reasoning Steps Generator} first produces reasoning steps that are refined by a \textbf{Spatial Understanding Expert}, which grounds objects and regions into spatial coordinates.

 To ensure logical consistency across both branches, a \textbf{Discriminator} validates that the generated reasoning is coherent before passing it forward.
 The validated reasoning is then handled by an \textbf{Action Generator}, which translates reasoning outputs into executable click coordinates.
 Finally, an \textbf{Action Executor} performs the actual clicks on the screen to solve the CAPTCHA.
 By explicitly distinguishing between grid-based and non-grid-based categories, this unified framework highlights the central role of reasoning in solving diverse visual CAPTCHA.